 Can CNC-machined polycarbonate be made optically clear?

-As-machined polycarbonate is hazy - tool marks scatter light and the surface is semi-translucent, not optically transparent.
+As-machined polycarbonate is hazy — tool marks scatter light and the surface is semi-translucent, not optically transparent.
 Optical clarity requires a secondary finishing operation.
-Vapor polishing is the most effective method: brief exposure to chlorinated solvent vapor micro-reflows the surface layer, achieving Ra < 0.4 µm and transmission values close to injection-moulded PC.
-Mechanical polishing (400-2000 grit progression) is an alternative for flat or convex surfaces.
-Always specify the required finish method and Ra value explicitly on your drawing - a generic "clear finish" callout will default to as-machined.
+Vapor polishing is the most effective method: brief exposure to chlorinated solvent vapour micro-reflows the surface layer, achieving Ra < 0.4 µm with transmission values close to injection-moulded PC.
+Mechanical polishing is an alternative for flat or convex surfaces.
+Specify the finish method and Ra value explicitly on your drawing — a generic "clear finish" callout defaults to as-machined.

 What tolerances can CNC machining hold on polycarbonate?